jaldag/Mixmax-BreweryDB/README.md

 It uses HTTPS, so you'll need to generate a key and cert (server.key and server.cert respectively) and put them in the base package

+## Running locally

+1. Install using `npm install`
+2. Run using `npm start`

+##Using Mixmax-BreweryDB

+Click Compose and paste a BreweryDB url such as http://www.brewerydb.com/beer/oeGSxs on a new line.